mlehotay/ier/IER/IER-canon.md

 4. Which documents are **explanatory or speculative**
 5. The **global alignment rules** that apply across *all* tiers
 6. How conflicts, ambiguities, and apparent tensions are resolved
+7. **How documents must be written to avoid reader-hostility while remaining institution-hostile**

-This document introduces **no new ontological, criterial, or ethical claims**.
+This document introduces **no new ontological, criterial, epistemic, or ethical claims**.

-It governs **interpretation, authority, and admissible language**, not theory content.
+It governs **interpretation, authority, admissible language, and reader alignment**, not theory content.

 ---